Choosing a CPU for Your Homebuilt Computer

 Things to Think About when Choosing a CPU

-It's not uncommon for software to require a particular processor, or to run better on a particular processor.
+It's not uncommon for software to require a particular processor, or at least to run better on a particular processor.
 Many business applications, for example, prefer Intel processors.
-Many games, on the other hand, prefer AMD processors.
+Many games, on the other hand, run better on AMD processors.

 Number of Cores